Self -Study FAQs

 Which Self-Study course should I do first?

-For those without prior publishing experience, we recommend Basic Proofreading as the best starting point, as this course is designed to take you right through from beginner to professional.
+For those without prior publishing experience, we recommend Essential Proofreading as the best starting point, as this course is designed to take you from beginner to professional level.
 Once you have completed this course, and have gained some practical experience, you can expand your skills with Essential Copy-Editing.

 If you already have proofreading experience, either in-house or freelance, or if you have specialist subject knowledge that you wish to employ as an editor, then you may wish to go directly to Essential Copy-Editing.

-Whether you opt for Basic Proofreading or Essential Copy-Editing, we also recommend that you brush up your grammar with our online course, available at a special price when purchased with either of these Self-Study programmes.
+Whether you opt for Creative Copywriting, Essential Proofreading or Essential Copy-Editing, we also recommend that you brush up your grammar with our online course, available at a special price when purchased with either of these Self-Study programmes.

 Our e-Learning Modules are designed for those who already have editorial experience or training, and are looking to supplement their knowledge of a specific area.